cchitsiang/awesome-stars/topics.md

 - [ellisonleao/magictools](https://github.com/ellisonleao/magictools) - :video_game: :pencil: A list of Game Development resources to make magic happen.
 - [ivanvorobei/awesome-ios](https://github.com/ivanvorobei/awesome-ios) - A collaborative list of awesome for iOS developers.
 Include quick preview.
-- [LappleApple/awesome-leading-and-managing](https://github.com/LappleApple/awesome-leading-and-managing) - Awesome List of resources on leading people and being a manager.
-Geared toward tech, but potentially useful to anyone.
 - [actionhero/actionhero](https://github.com/actionhero/actionhero) - Actionhero is a realtime multi-transport nodejs API Server with integrated cluster capabilities and delayed tasks

 ## frontend

+- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source, local-first Figma for React.
+Design directly in your live React app and publish your changes to code.
 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
 - [webstudio-is/webstudio](https://github.com/webstudio-is/webstudio) - Open source website builder and Webflow alternative.
 Webstudio is an advanced visual builder that connects to any headless CMS, supports all CSS properties, and can be hosted anywhere, including with
-- [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Open-source RAG Framework for building GenAI Second Brains 🧠  Build productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic,
+- [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
+Easy integration in existing products with customisation!
+Any LLM: GPT4, Groq, Llama.
+Any Vectorstore:
 - [Stability-AI/StableStudio](https://github.com/Stability-AI/StableStudio) - Community interface for generative AI
 - [Cyanhall/awesome-react](https://github.com/Cyanhall/awesome-react) - Better Awesome React List with 🔥 Stars 🌐 Dependent Packages 📝 Last Commit
 - [dypsilon/frontend-dev-bookmarks](https://github.com/dypsilon/frontend-dev-bookmarks) - Manually curated collection of resources for frontend web developers.